-Abstract 2
+Table of Contents

-I. Introduction 2
+I.Introduction 2

 II.
 Data 2

-II-1.
-Descriptive Stats 3

 III.
 Model Implementation 7

-III-1.
-Decision Tree - Airport Choice Model 7

-III-2: Decision Tree Model - Airline Model 1 (KE, OZ versus others ) 9

-IIIb-Decision Tree Model - Airline Model 2 (Korean LLC vs Other Airlines) 11

 IV.
 Model Comparison 16

 V. Conclusion and Recommendations 17

-Abstract

-This paper aims to analyze the passengers' choice of two international airports in the Seoul Metropolitan Area, Gimpo Airport and Incheon Airport, which are the two airports that serve as main gateways to Seoul, Korea.

-Our objective is to develop models to describe passengers’ airline and airport choice behavior in the Seoul Metropolitan Area.
-To address the former, we performed Logit(Logistic regression) from discrete choice models and Decision Trees from data mining models.
-To further validate our results.
-Our analysis shows that ______We also found that____

-After the model evaluation on passengers’ behavior based on the modeling results, we came up with policy implications based on the quantitative analysis.
-The implications include... ____

 I. Introduction

 Over the last decade, the air transport industry faced a continuous increase in the number of airline passengers and air travel and experienced noticeable growth.
 The International Air Transport Association (IATA) forecasts that the current trends in air transport “suggest passenger numbers could double to 8.2 billion in 2037” (IATA).
 With this increasing trend, the number of departure flights is also expected to increase over the next decade.
 Considering this trend, it’s important for the airports and airlines to consider a systematic approach to analysis to forecast the air traveler’s demand and decisions.
 It is also critical to understand and identify the traveler’s needs and different factors that affect its decision to develop strategic marketing and tailor airline industry’s offerings.